How to Truly Live

 A. God’s Word is God’s heart

 A person who is wise will learn to choose his words carefully because they're powerful.
 In fact, James gives a warning to that.
-James 3:8-10, But no one can tame the tongue…with it we bless our Lord and Father, and with it we curse men, who have been made in the likeness of God; from the same mouth come both blessing and cursing.
-My brethren, these things ought not to be this way.
+James 3:8-10, he says, "No one can tame the tongue.
+With it, we bless our Lord and Father, and with it, we curse men who have been made in the likeness of God.
+From the same mouth come blessing and cursing.
+My brethren, these things ought not be this way."

 B. A good heart desires that which is good

 I just love that picture because it shows you the taking in, the consuming in.
 "Your words were found and I ate them, and your words became for me a joy and a delight of my heart.
 For I had been called by your name, Oh, Lord God of hosts."
 He's right.
 What a picture is that.
 "Your words were found and I ate them and they became joy and a delight in my heart."

 II.
 Give Weight to God’s Word

 Let me give you a verse that shows it to us so powerfully.
-Galatians 6:7-9, Do not be deceived, God is not mocked."
+Galatians 6:7-9, "Do not be deceived, God is not mocked."
 Now that's a weight of a word right there.
 There's some weight to that word.
 "Do not be deceived, God is not mocked.
 For whatever a man sows, this he will also reap.
-For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.
-Let us not lose heart in doing good, for in due time we will reap if we do not grow weary.
+For the one who sows to his own flesh will from that flesh reap corruption.
+The one who sows to the Spirits will from the Spirits reap eternal life."
+He says, "Therefore, let us not lose heart in doing good.
+For in due time, we will reap if we do not grow weary."

 A. The world’s promises are empty

-Ecclesiastes 5:10, He who loves money will not be satisfied with money."
+Ecclesiastes 5:10, "He who loves money will not be satisfied with money."
 That's what God says.
-"Nor he who loves abundance with its income.
-This too is vanity.
+"Nor he who loves abundance will be satisfied with his income.
+This too is vanity."

 B. The eternal God is a dwelling place